bobthemighty/firehose-sipper/README.md

 # Read a single file out of S3

 for entry in firehose_sipper.sip(bucket=some_bucket, key=some_key):
+    # Each entry is a dict, parsed from a json object
     print(entry)

 # or go nuts and read all objects under a prefix